Banana Cream Pie

 Directions:

-- Using a food processor pulse the digestive biscuits or graham crackers to crumbs.
+- Using a food processor, pulse the digestive biscuits (graham crackers) to crumbs.
 Or if you prefer, put the digestives or graham crackers into a bag and use a rolling pin to crush.
 Set aside.

 - Add the granulated white sugar to the digestive/graham cracker crumbs.
 Add ¼ cup of the mashed banana to the crumbs.